-Unlike today, hand luggage used to be exactly that: a bag, small and light enough to carry by hand.
-And with most items checked in with your main case, the carry-on was more an add-on than the main travel partner.
-What’s more, wheeled luggage only gained popularity in the late 1980s – thanks to pilot Robert Plath – so packing space remained limited, never mind the thought of taking a trip with hand luggage alone.
+Unlike today, hand luggage used to be exactly that: a bag, small enough to carry by hand.
+With most items checked in, the carry-on was more than the main travel partner.
+What’s more, wheeled luggage only gained popularity in the late 1980s – thanks to pilot Robert Plath – so packing space remained limited.

 From Hand to Wheel

 After the rise of rolling luggage, the four-wheeler soon made its debut.
 Long gone were the days of having to haul your case by hand: travel became an easier process to roll on through, and the birth of budget airlines made frequent flier miles faster to collect.
 Here's to navigating the world with ease.

 With more accessible and cheaper travel, the weekend getaway and business trip became the norm.
 And at the same time, long check-in queues became a no-go for the frequent flier, as the process had to be fast and smooth.
 Cue: the carry-on taking centre stage.
 With enough space to tide us over a long weekend, the need for hold luggage on short trips lessened, and for the first time, cabin bags often became the main travel companion.

 As the art of packing light is mastered by the well-practised traveller, another pastime become equally as important: the art of staying connected on the go.
 Sharing our experiences with those near and far, and using our devices for everything from music to our flight ticket called for luggage to step up.
 Soon, our luggage became smart for us, complete with integrated charger in tow.

 The World at your Fingertips…